Flavor & Ingredient Tips

 -

-In a large bowl, mix rolled oats, whole wheat flour, nut-free sesame seeds, baking powder, salt, and dried herbs until well combined.
+In a large bowl, stir together the rolled oats, whole wheat flour, sesame seeds, baking powder, salt, and dried herbs until evenly combined.

 -

-Add olive oil and work it into the dry ingredients until the mixture becomes crumbly and evenly coated.
+Drizzle in the olive oil and rub or stir it through the dry ingredients until the mixture looks lightly crumbly.

 -